Dew Point Calculator

 FAQ - Dew Point Calculator

-Relative humidity is a percentage that shows how much water vapor is in the air compared to the maximum it can hold at that temperature.
+Relative humidity is a percentage showing how much water vapor is in the air compared to the maximum at that temperature.
 Dew point is the actual temperature at which condensation occurs.
 Dew point is often more useful because it doesn't change with temperature fluctuations throughout the day.